GergelyBuday/gergelybuday/docs/_posts/2022-09-27-the-hol4-syntax.md

    (2000) TM  ::= TM TM  (function application)   (L-associative)
 ```
 With a weak precedence, colon : is for type annotation.
+Ampersand, &, is for converting from num to int, provided integerTheory is loaded.
+It is also of internal use for nat\_elim\_\_magic.
 The standard minus sign is numeric negation.
 The ASCII tilde ~ and its Unicode counterpart ¬ is for boolean negation.
-Function application, writing terms consecutively with only whitespace has a low precedence to allow constructing arguments without parentheses.
+Function application, writing terms consecutively with only whitespace has a high precedence to allow one-argument function applications to write without parentheses.
 ```
    (2100) TM  ::= TM "³"   | TM "²"   | TM "ᵀ"  [relinv] | TM "^="  [EQC]
                 | TM "꙳"  [RTC] | TM "^*"  [RTC] | TM "⁺"  [TC]